 Ever since the last election, Democrats have tried to find a reason to “dump Trump.”
 The womanizing scandal, the Putin affair, the Mueller debacle, and now the Ukrainian intrigue.
 This is all in the face of a President who does not follow the rules: he tweets, he swears and is crude, he goes through aides like a mother changes diapers.
 But America does not quite understand the Democratic game plan the way the Democratic leadership sees it now as the prior position of Nancy Pelosi demonstrated.
 The people of the heartland are “Trumpists” through and through.
 It is the left coast and the northeast coast, along with Illinois and Minnesota, that was anti-Trump in the last election, as you can see on the map.
 The heartland does not see why going after a politician and his son, who was getting $50,000 a month payment from Ukraine, are not fair game for corruption suspicion.
 Just that amount of money raises eyebrows.
 Even if that individual is a competitor, it does not exempt him from public scrutiny.
-Texans and other plain-spoken Americans do not think that being a political competitor is sufficient reason to ignore potential corruption.
+Texans and other plain-spoken Americans do not think that being a political competitor is sufficient reason to ignore potential corruption regardless of who brings it up.
 Investigating potential crime does not equate to bringing charges of corruption, which if proven true, would make a difference to the stature, perception, and power of the United States of America, something not to be ignored!
 Pressuring foreign powers into US politics is another issue entirely, not without prior precedent by both Democrats and Republicans.
 However, does it reach the level of jeopardizing this country’s economy, with almost no chance of achieving a victory at trial?

 Trump is perceived, rightly or wrongly, as a fighter for America and the common man, a champion for American goods, American labor, American intellectual property rights, and against countries that take advantage of the American business community, manipulate the global financial structure for their benefit, and want unfair financial aid and military dependence from the US to protect them.
 This is something that other presidents, both Democrats, and Republicans, have ignored.
 The unemployment rate is the lowest it has been at historic lows of 3.5% something for which the president is often given at least partial credit.
 The African-American and Hispanic unemployment rates have superseded the lowest levels since records have been kept starting in 1972.